puppetlabs/bolt/pre-docs/writing_tasks.md

 }
 ```

-In order to use this you'll have to add a slack as a remote target in your
+Add Slack as a remote target in your inventory file:
-inventory file.

 ```yaml
 ---